dauwhe/html-first/README.md

 In these current demos, a [Service Worker](https://w3c.github.io/ServiceWorker/v1/) (SW) enables offline reading.
 It caches secondary resources (CSS, scripts, images, fonts referenced from CSS) without having an explicit list!
 This is done by loading each primary resource reference in the ToC into hiddent `iframe`s to allow the SW to cache the requests as they come in.

+The current [Service Worker code](sw.js) uses the [`stale-while-revalidate` pattern](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/#stale-while-revalidate)--meaning, every request is pulled from cache first (if available) and then the network is checked for updates.
+This provides the "webby-ist" experience for the author (readers eventually get updates as they browse/page-through the text).
+However, there are certainly other caching and updating patterns to consider and explore.

 To run the demos locally, we recommend [http-server](https://www.npmjs.com/package/http-server) with server-side caching shut off:
 ```sh
 $ npm i -g http-server